|

 to be held when using one side only.
 I should also prob ably

+make them ambidextrous.
 I have more boards planned in the pipeline,

 using slightly different themes and woods.
 I have some nice old Pine